Engineering-Research-and-Development/capri_cap_blueprints/docs/pharma.md

 ## Step 8: Setting Up Grafana

-On first grafana deploy, dashboards must be created and imported.
+On first grafana deploy, dashboards must be created or imported.
 It is possible to login to grafana at **localhost:3000** and access with the default user "admin" "admin".
-Cap platform is provided with all Grafana dashboards already prepared in ENG environment.
 It is possible to find them in the following folder:

 **PharmaCAP_Visualization**<br/>
 ---| docker-compose.yml<br/>